chandraiiit-555/Assignment/README.md

 * Download task3.py and run the file using python task3.py command to see the results.
 * Please check task3.py docstring for pandas description.

+Question 4: Write python code to establish connection with any database (SQL/MongoDB).

+* pip install mysql-connector-python
+* Update database host name, username, password in task4.py
+* run the task4.py using python task4.py to see the results.
+*